fish-shell/fish-shell/sphinx_doc_src/index.rst

 The latter syntax ``{$WORD}`` works by exploiting `brace expansion <#expand-brace>`_.

-In these cases, the expansion eliminates the string, as a result of the implicit `cartesian product <#cartesian-product>`_.
+In these cases, the expansion eliminates the string, as a result of the implicit :ref:`cartesian product <cartesian-product>`.

 If, in the example above, $WORD is undefined or an empty list, the "s" is not printed.
 However, it is printed, if $WORD is the empty string.